5 Unique Experiences for Your South Africa Bucket List

 34° 11′ S, 18° 27′ E

 To protect the penguins and their nesting sites, wooden boardwalks have been constructed, allowing you to see the penguins without disturbing them.
 A little further than Boulders Beach, you find Foxy Beach.
-At this beach you can go for a swim and relax.
+At this beach, you can go for a swim and relax.
 If you scramble over the big boulders here, you may find some penguins, which you can just walk between.
-But don’t get too close them as these adorable cuties may bite.
+But don’t get too close to them as these adorable cuties may bite.

 Penguins on Boulders beach